 A shingle-roofed pavilion, a pagoda and sculpted weeping willow trees mark the Japanese Garden, which is accessible by a zigzagging walkway and bridge.
 The Chinese Garden features a pretty yellow-tile-roof pavilion, lily-pad-covered goldfish ponds and an arched bridge.
 The lush Hawaiian Garden is filled with banana and coconut trees, exotic flowers and fiery luau torches at night.

 Nearly four dozen different types of herbs and vegetables grow in a remarkable vertical garden in between Terminals 2 and 3 at O'Hare in Chicago.
 It's quite a sight to see -- and the first of its kind in any airport around the world.

 Eight-foot-long cylinders filled with a water and mineral solution, plus special lights, provide a thriving environment for plants to grow via a process called aeroponics.
-The water is recycled too, through a rather high-tech system.
+The water is recycled too, through a high-tech system.

 And what happens to all the Swiss chard, lettuce and other goodies grown in this eco-chic garden?
 Several airport restaurants use them as in their kitchens.
-Airport eating doesn't get more locally grown that that!
+Airport eating doesn't get more locally grown than that!

 You May Also Like

 Photos: The World's Most Gorgeous Gardens